mzffreyvazov/definex/README.md

 - Try selecting the text more precisely

 ### Extension not responding
-- Check that the Semantix extension is properly loaded in `chrome://extensions/`
+- Check that the DefineX extension is properly loaded in `chrome://extensions/`
 - Make sure the API server is running on `http://localhost:3000`
-- Try reloading the
+- Try reloading the extension and the page